Skip to Main Content

 Diane Kolosionek

-The Michael Schwartz Library has a print/paper copy of the current edition of the textbook on Course Reserves in the Textbook Center at the front desk on the 1st floor.
+The Michael Schwartz Library has a print/paper copy of the current edition of the textbook.
+It is located in the Textbook Center at the Library Help Desk, which is the service desk on the Library's 1st floor in Rhodes Tower.

 You can borrow the textbook for 2 hours, in-library use only.

-(1) an ACADEMIC ARTICLE, meaning a RESEARCH STUDY published in an academic journal (also known as a scholarly, peer-reviewed journal).
-Use the Research Database named Communication and Mass Media Complete to find academic articles.
+Find an ACADEMIC ARTICLE related to the communication concept, meaning a RESEARCH STUDY published in an academic journal (also known as a scholarly, peer-reviewed journal).

 You can access the database from the links provided here.
 Or, from the Michael Schwartz Library's homepage, go to Research Databases A-Z, then look under "C" for Communication and Mass Media Complete.